 Hugo Lake is a 13,000-acre Corps reservoir on the Kiamichi River in Choctaw County - a southeast Oklahoma lake near the Texas border with moderately wooded shoreline.
 Lakefront homeowners and commercial properties on Hugo Lake regularly need construction work to maintain waterfront access and shoreline stability.

 The construction conditions on Hugo Lake - a southeast Oklahoma lake near the Texas border with moderately wooded shoreline - are shaped by managed water levels, open-water wave fetch, and site-specific substrate.
 Rocky shorelines require different pile systems than soft-bottom coves, and seasonal draw-down affects dock design.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

 Shore Protect Team offers Waterfront Erosion Control in Hugo Lake, OK.
 Our services include dock construction adapted for seasonal draw-down, bulkhead and retaining wall systems, and boat slip and lift construction.
-We handle permit applications with the reservoir authority and Corps.
+We handle all required coordination with the reservoir authority and Corps.

 Send us your property location and site photos for a free consultation.
 We will evaluate your shoreline conditions and recommend the right structure type and materials for your site.